 If you are a Wisconsin resident who is involved in an injury-related lawsuit or insurance claim, knowledge of some of the state laws that might apply to your case can help demystify the process.
-In this article, we'll provide an overview of key Wisconsin laws that come into play in personal injury cases.
+In this article, we'll provide an overview of key Wisconsin laws that might come into play in personal injury cases.

 It is also important to be aware of Wisconsin laws relating to shared fault for an accident or injury.
 In some cases, a defendant will argue that you are partially at fault for your accident, which could impact your ability to recover compensation for your injuries.